MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfaccountmanagementtypes/structs/pfaccountmanagementgetplayercombinedinforequest.md

 **`playFabId`** &nbsp; const char*
 *is null-terminated*

 PlayFabId of the user whose data will be returned.
-If not filled included, we return the data for the calling player. .
+If not specified, we return the data for the calling player.

 ## Requirements